 Violations of academic integrity include “cheating” and “plagiarism” as defined by the university’s Student Code of Conduct (SCC).

 Concordia University encourages students to broaden their cultural awareness and explore the world through off-campus study programs.
 In order to apply for off-campus study or study abroad opportunities, students must meet certain criteria dependent upon the study option.
 Concordia University will allow only two semesters of off-campus study or a maximum of 32 off-campus study credits to be applied to the 120 credits for the bachelor’s degree.
 The university’s graduation requirements will remain in effect.
 Students enrolled in pre-approved off-campus study will also be considered in the financial aid process.
 In no way will program leaders or instructors of programs/courses be responsible for personal injury or property damage arising out of the act or negligence of any direct carrier, hotel, or travel service or any other person rendering any service offered in connection with off-campus study.
 For more information on current programs reach out to our study abroad office at email@example.com.

 Another off-campus study abroad option available to students is our short–term Travel Seminar program.
 Faculty–led programs and courses are offered around the country and the world in many different disciplines.
 Travel seminars are offered while other semester classes are not in session (January break, spring break, May after graduation) and are typically included in your spring semester credit load.
 In order to participate, students must be in good standing.
 Current programs are updated annually.
-For further information, contact the Community Action, Leadership, and Learning Center (CALL Center) at firstname.lastname@example.org or (651) 641-8236.
+For further information, contact the Center for Student Engagement at firstname.lastname@example.org or (651) 641-8261.

 Reserve Officers Training Corps (ROTC)